-infrastructure strong enhances the competitiveness of an economy and generates business environment conducive to firm growth and development.
-Good infrastructure efficiently connects firms to their customers and suppliers, and enables the use of modern production technologies.
+infrastructure strong enhances the competitiveness of an economy and generates business environment conducive to firm growth and infrastructure development.
+Good connects firms to efficiently their customers and suppliers, and enables the use of modern production technologies.
 Conversely, deficiencies in infrastructure create barriers to productive opportunities and increase costs for all firms, from micro enterprises to large multinational corporations.